chenyu020816/chenyu020816/README.md

     - Users do not need to write their own Python or R scripts, allowing them to execute geospatial analysis within QGIS.
 This also made it easier to share and use these algorithms. <br>
     [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=chenyu020816&repo=QGIS-Plugin-DynamicFlow)](https://github.com/chenyu020816/QGIS-Plugin-DynamicFlow.git)
     [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=chenyu020816&repo=QGIS-Plugins)](https://github.com/chenyu020816/QGIS-Plugins.git)

-## 📚 Education
-- **Master of Science in Data Science**, Boston University (Aug 2024 - Dec 2025)<br>
-- **Bachelor of Statistics**, Tamkang University (Aug 2020 - Jun 2024)

-## 📝 Publications
-- Pi-Ling Pai, **Chan-Yu Liu**, Chiao-Ling Kuo, Ta-Chien Chan "Application of Deep Learning for Symbol Detection on Historical Maps to Explore Spatiotemporal Changes in the Regional Tea Industry of Early 20th-Century Taiwan"  (Digital Scholarship in the Humanities, 2025)
-- Hung-Ling Huang, Jia-Hong Tang, Chen-Yu Liu, Chau-Chyun Sheu, Ta-Chien Chan "Effect of Urban Greenness and Air Pollution on Asthma Visits Among Children and Adolescents in an Industrial and Non-Industrial City"  (underviewed)

 ## 💻 Tech Stack